Free standard delivery on £50 spend Extra 15% off via App Earn £15 Credit? Over 210k reviews & 4.4 rated

 Should I have a protein shake before or after a workout for muscle gain?

-To gain muscle, you need adequate protein throughout the day; a post-workout shake is a great way to ensure your muscles have the building blocks they need to grow.
+To gain muscle, you need adequate protein throughout the day.
+A post-workout shake is a great way to ensure your muscles have the building blocks they need to grow, but it's your overall daily intake — not the timing of a single shake — that drives results.

 What's the best protein shake before a workout?

-Whey protein is the best choice if you need a fast-digesting protein.
-If you have a long gap before your next meal, a slower-digesting protein like casein might be better.5
+Whey protein is a strong choice if you need a fast-digesting option — it has a bioavailability of 90–100% and makes amino acids available in your bloodstream quickly.
+If you have a long session ahead or a big gap before your next meal, a slower-digesting protein like casein might be a better fit.

 Our articles should be used for informational and educational purposes only and are not intended to be taken as medical advice.
 If you're concerned, consult a health professional before taking dietary supplements or introducing any major changes to your diet.